ibm-cloud-docs/cephaas/cluster-health-indicators.md

 - A warning or health indicator.
 - A status that does not match the expected cluster condition.
+- "Cluster storage not enabled" in the Storage column when you need to enable Fusion services.
 - A storage usage value that looks close to the assigned quota.
 - A Fusion services status that is not the expected state.
 - A cluster that you want to review in more detail.